-The Puerto Rico and Municipal Islands Maritime Transport Authority (the Authority) is a public corporation created by Act No. 1 of January 1, 2000, as amended, to administer and operate the maritime transportation services among San Juan, Fajardo, Vieques, and Culebra.
+The Puerto Rico and Municipal Islands Maritime Transport Authority (the Authority) is a public corporation created by Act No. 1 of January 1, 2000, as amended, to administer and operate the maritime transportation services among Cataño, San Juan, Ceiba, Vieques, and Culebra.
 The Authority is governed by a five-member board comprising the Secretary of the Department of Transportation and Public Works of the Commonwealth of Puerto Rico (the Commonwealth), who serves as president, the Executive Director of the Puerto Rico Ports Authority, the Mayors of Vieques and Culebra, and one additional member appointed by the Governor.
 The Authority is a component unit of the Commonwealth, and accordingly is included in its general-purpose financial statements.

 The Authority's operations are financed by operating grants from the Commonwealth and Federal Government, and passenger and cargo revenues.
 Act No. 123-2014 created the Puerto Rico Integrated Transit Authority (PRITA) with the purpose of implementing a uniform policy on collective, road and maritime transportation and provided for the integration of the Authority's operations into PRITA.
-However, as of June 30, 2021 and for the year the ended, the Authority's operations, assets, rights, obligations and funds had not been transferred to PRITA.
+After June 30, 2022, PRITA began a formal process of integrating PRMIMTA's operations under its umbrella.
 Refer to Note 15.

-The basic financial statements include the Authority as well as all the operations of the component units, if any, A component unit is a legally separate entity for which the Authority is financially accountable, or the nature or significance of their relationship with the Authority is such, that their exclusion would cause the Authority's basic financial statements to be misleading or incomplete.
+The basic financial statements include the Authority as well as all the operations of the component units, if any.
+A component unit is a legally separate entity for which the Authority is financially accountable, or the nature or significance of their relationship with the Authority is such, that their exclusion would cause the Authority's basic financial statements to be misleading or incomplete.
 Financial accountability exists if the primary government appoints a voting majority of the entity's governing body, and if either one of the following conditions exist: the primary government can impose its will on the other entity, or the potential exists for the other entity to (1) provide specific financial benefit to or (2) impose specific financial burdens on the primary government.
 A second criterion used in evaluating potential component units is if the nature and significance of the relationship between the entity and a primary government are such that to exclude the entity from the financial reporting entity would render the financial statements to be misleading or incomplete.
 U.S. GAAP details two methods of presentation: blending the financial data of the component unit's balances and transactions in a manner similar to the presentation of the Authority's balances and transactions or discrete presentation of the component unit's financial data in columns separate from the Authority's balances and transactions.